 Frequently asked questions:

 The National Fire Protection Association 2112 Standard provides minimum requirements for the design, construction, evaluation, and certification of flame-resistant garments for use by industrial personnel.
 It does not attempt to provide any guidance on matching the PPE to the quantified hazard – that is what NFPA 2113 is designed for.

-Short-duration fires are rare.
-Just open the newspaper, turn on the TV or visit a website such as U.S. Chemical Safety Board to see how extensive fires usually are when they occur at manufacturing, chemical and petroleum-handling industrial sites.
-Three seconds is simply a performance specification used to qualify a garment as FR.
-It has very little to do with establishing the correct level of protection for workers in specific work environments.
+Short duration fires are a rare exception.
+Open the newspaper, turn on the TV or visit a web site such as U.S. Chemical Safety Board to see firsthand evidence of just how extensive fires usually are when they occur at manufacturing, chemical and petroleum-based industrial sites.
+Three seconds is a performance specification that is only used to qualify a garment as FR.
+It has nothing to do with establishing the correct level of PPE workers need in your particular fire hazard environment.

-For a garment to pass NFPA 2112 testing, it must exhibit a 50% or less total predicted body burn using a standardized burn injury model.
+For a garment to pass NFPA 2112 testing, it must exhibit 50 percent or less total predicted body burn using a standardized burn injury model.

-If not, you need to look beyond NFPA 2112-compliant garments.
-Evaluate garment systems for their actual performance levels and not simply pass/fail criteria based on the 50% model.
-There are no shortcuts.
-Do the homework; generate the data; and work with garment providers to understand what type of garments will provide the levels of protection your workers require.
+If not, then you need to look beyond NFPA 2112 compliance and evaluate garment systems for their actual performance levels and not simply a pass/fail criteria based on the 50-percent predicted skin burn injury model.

 Under NFPA 2113, a hazard assessment must be conducted that will deliver a quantified energy level for the various tasks that workers perform.
 To conduct a proper hazard assessment, you must answer the following critical questions:

 • What materials are burning?
 What is your fuel source?

 • How much air is available to mix with the fuel to support combustion?

 • How long will it take for a person to identify they are in trouble and do something about it?